(Ivo Icio Alexander Welch)

 CV Starr Chair of Finance and Economics

 To download the full article, please click on title.
 Some files are as large as 4MB.
-All pdf files and their sizes can be inspected in this directory.
 When downloading, please respect the copyright, described in the accompanying README file.

 First to argue that subsequent offerings and "leaving a good taste in investors' mouths" are a reason for IPO underpricing.
 First to offer some evidence of large SEO after-market issuing activity by IPO issuers.